kaist-ina/BWA-MEME/README.md

 # To diff large SAM files use https://github.com/unhammer/diff-large-files

 ```
+### Test scripts and executables are available in the test folder

 ## Changing memory requirement for index in BWA-MEME
 1. Change ```#define MODE ``` number in src/LearnedIndex_seeding.h (set 1 for 38GB index size, 2 for 88GB index size, 3 for 118GB index size)
 2. Recompile the code